 At the moment of privatisation, Telecom Italia's articles of association were modified prior to the privatisation in order to insert a "golden share regulation" in favour of the Treasury pursuant to a Decree of February 11, 2000 (on general strategic State participations, not limited to Telecom Italia).
-Strangely enough, the issue was not invoked when Telefonica d'España acquired a fundamental stake in Telecom Italia's holding company in 2007.
+As it is common knowledge, the issue was not invoked when Telefonica d'España acquired a fundamental stake in Telecom Italia's holding company in 2007.